mybooking-es/mybooking-wp-plugin/readme.txt

 == Changelog ==

+= 0.7.7 =
+* Catala translation
+* Renting
+  * Form selector date to disabled when changed return place
+* Renting Calendar
+  * Next and Previous arrows in a button
+* Date selector with Google Translation

 = 0.7.6 =
 * Renting
   * Avoid creating a reservation if exceeds the Max/Min duration.
 Show an alert